Scope

 Morpheus - Strategy

-Non invasive and unobtrusive sleep analisys
+Non-invasive and unobtrusive sleep analysis

 This project offers an opportunity to enhance the quality of life of an ageing society by putting the collection of sleep data at the center of the analysis and making the data available for medical evaluations.
 Healthy and good sleep is a prerequisite for a rested mind and body.